 • Weak grip strength.

-Making every attempt to care for the pain right away, using at home remedies, can help prevent long-term damage.
+Making every attempt to care for the pain right away, and using at-home remedies, can help prevent long-term damage.
 If you have attempted home remedies such as eliminating the activity, icing the area, and taking over-the-counter anti-inflammatory medications without relief, consult with us at El-Amin Orthopaedic & Sports Medicine Institute.
 We can make a thorough diagnosis based on signs, symptoms, and specific physical tests as well as electrodiagnostic tests.

 Being physically active can decrease the risk of developing carpal tunnel syndrome.
 Symptoms can improve by wearing a wrist splint or with corticosteroid injections.
 Physical therapy is also a nonsurgical option.
 If all nonsurgical therapies have been tried without success, your Florida Orthopaedic Institute surgeon may recommend carpal tunnel release surgery.

 During open carpal tunnel release surgery, the transverse carpal ligament is cut, which releases pressure on the median nerve and relieves the symptoms of carpal tunnel syndrome.
 An incision is made at the base of the palm of the hand.
 After the ligament is cut, the skin is closed with stitches.
-Open carpal tunnel release surgeries are usually performed on an out-patient basis and are highly successful.
+Open carpal tunnel release surgeries are usually performed on an outpatient basis and are highly successful.

 At El-Amin Orthopaedic & Sports Medicine Institute, Dr. El-Amin and his Physician Assistant, Cassidy, are very experienced in caring for carpal tunnel syndrome.
 Your exam will consist of gathering a history of any health-related conditions, including pregnancy, and talk with you about any recent physical activity that may have affected your wrist.
-We will evaluate your strength as well as assess your affected wrists along with your arms shoulder and neck.
+We will evaluate your strength as well as assess your affected wrists along with your arms, shoulder, and neck.
 It is not unusual for your doctor to order some blood or nerve tests to rule out other conditions.

 If you are experiencing pain and symptoms related to carpal tunnel syndrome, call for an appointment.